p3lim-wow/Molinari/README.md

 # Molinari

 This is an addon for the popular MMORPG "World of Warcraft".
-It can be downloaded at [CurseForge](https://www.curseforge.com/wow/addons/molinari) or at [WoWInterface](//wowinterface.com/downloads/info13188).
+It can be downloaded at [CurseForge](https://www.curseforge.com/wow/addons/molinari), at [WoWInterface](//wowinterface.com/downloads/info13188), or from the releases on GitHub.

 ## Description